Spring 2024 In-person Course:

-The 4½ day training course stresses public involvement, safety, planning and new application restrictions and techniques and safety from the AFS Rotenone SOP Manual.
-The course was developed to meet the U.S. Environmental Protection Agency reregistration requirements that rely on the label and standard operating procedures for the piscicides rotenone & antimycin.
+The 4½ day training course stresses public involvement, safety, and application restrictions and techniques from the new 2nd edition AFS Rotenone SOP Manual and is taught by manual’s two senior authors.
+The course was developed to meet the U.S. Environmental Protection Agency’s labeling requirements that include the AFS Rotenone SOP Manual.
 The course uses classroom lectures, laboratory and field exercises, participant presentations, classroom discussions, and quizzes on the content as instructional methods.
-The course was developed and is taught by the two senior authors of the AFS Rotenone SOP Manual.
-Topics include: soliciting public involvement; fisheries management/conservation plans; piscicide strategies; species sensitivities to piscicides; proper safety equipment; piscicide and potassium permanganate chemistry and toxicology; reading and following labels and MSDSs; interesting project case histories; planning and project plans; crisis management strategies; and characteristics of successful projects.
-The participants perform laboratory, field and planning exercises during the course including performing toxicity tests on the two piscicides and the deactivating agent at realistic concentrations, performing calculations to determine amount of piscicide needed to treat flowing and standing waters, constructing and operating piscicide delivery and deactivation equipment, and developing public involvement, application, deactivation, safety and monitoring plans.
-Participants receive a copy of the new AFS Rotenone SOP Manual (written by the instructors), and successful completion of a final exam will give the participant a certificate of completion.
+Topics include: soliciting public involvement; fisheries management/conservation plans; species sensitivities to chemicals; selective versus eradication treatments; detecting and treating upwelling groundwater; use of GPS technology in planning treatments; proper safety equipment; rotenone and potassium permanganate chemistry, toxicology and environmental behavior; reading and following labels and SDSs; instructive project case histories; crisis management strategies; and characteristics of successful projects.
+The participants perform laboratory, field and planning exercises during the course including performing toxicity tests on rotenone and potassium permanganate at realistic concentrations, performing calculations to determine amount of chemicals needed to treat flowing and standing waters, constructing and operating application and deactivation equipment, and developing public involvement, application, deactivation, safety and monitoring plans.
+Participants receive a copy of the AFS Rotenone SOP Manual published in 2018, and successful completion of a final exam will give the participant a certificate of completion from AFS.

 Biologists, technicians, and mangers that apply, manage or administer project budgets and personnel or deal with public communications on rotenone or antimycin projects.